readthedocs/readthedocs.org/docs/user/tutorial/index.rst

 .. tip::

-   Settings that apply to the entire project are configured in the Admin tab of the :term:`project home`, while settings that are version or build specific are better in the configuration file.
+   Settings that apply to the entire project are configured in the Admin tab of the :term:`project home`, while settings that are version or build specific are configured in the configuration file.

 ..
 TODO there is a bit of handwaving about whether you're commiting and merging branches here, we might need to be a bit more explicit.
 Or at least add a mention at this level that wherever we talk about editing, we mean on main and pushing to GH.